PopulateTools/afct-microsite/_posts/2021-05-10-climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.md

   on the right data"
 categories: "#monthlyarticles"
 date: 2021-05-10T14:56:54.328Z
-intro: Fourth article by Frank Bold as part of the series of monthly briefings on sustainability reporting in 2021.
-The previous articles can be found here.
-  Views included in this article do not necessarily represent the opinion of other members of the Alliance.
+intro: "Climate change is a critical issue that no company can afford to ignore.
+  The Paris Agreement and the Intergovernmental Panel on Climate Change are
+  clear: decisive action is needed to reduce greenhouse gas emissions and ensure climate-resilient economies.
+The European Green Deal outlines plans for such decisive action with the objective to make Europe a carbon-neutral continent by 2050."
-img: /assets/2105_renewables.jpg
+img: /assets/2105_windmills.jpg
 img_listing: /assets/2105_renewables_small.jpg
 ---
+*Fourth article by Frank Bold as part of the series of monthly briefings on sustainability reporting in 2021.
+The previous articles can be found [here](https://bit.ly/3uUQvoN).
+Views included in this article do not necessarily represent the opinion of other members of the Alliance.*

 Outline of the article:

 [Critical information for climate transition](https://docs.google.com/document/d/1sQo_uJB_su1JoqMSuMvK2fF0hBHKDgjfGzzvrULRmoM/edit?ts=6098ef39#heading=h.4zph9dwibx0)